reem-shaikh/React/02-06/context-app/README.md

 state lifting - first we lift the state from child components and we transfer it to the parent component and then we send the prop to the child components either on every child level via prop drilling or directly via context api
 ![](g8.PNG)

-### Passing more than one data via Context API
+If we placed an input at ChildD, then we would lift it, then we would drill it. (this is discussed in passing more than 1 data in context API example)

-We can have one context inside another and pass more than one data from parent component to child component
+### Passing one data via Context API
 > App.js
 ```bash
 import logo from './logo.svg';